ndy-s/ai-fitness-tracker/README.md

 This project started from a personal problem.
 I wanted a simpler way to track my workouts, meals, and daily progress without using complicated apps or forms.
 I also wanted reminders that felt natural and motivating.

-At first, it was just a small tracker built for myself.
-Over time, it grew into an AI-powered assistant with a smart web interface and a multi-provider fallback system.

 The goal was simple.
 I wanted something that felt more like a personal coach than a traditional fitness app.
 Instead of opening menus, I could just send messages through WhatsApp or Telegram like I was talking to a real person.

 The assistant can track meals, log workouts, estimate calories and protein, calculate macros, and provide progress summaries through simple conversations.